 First discovered by scientists in Australia, the gene is most prevalent in the Texel breed, but luckily the EasyCare breed to some extent, also carries it.

+Those however, who use a ram with a twin myostatin copy will expect two advantages within their flock.
 Firstly, all progeny will possess an extra 10% lean meat and 7% less fat content which means of course that lambs can be taken to extra weights before being penalised for being over fat.

 The second advantage to using a double myostatin ram is that all of his progeny will carry at least one copy of the gene.
 This is of course a simple but effective way of introducing the myostatin gene to all replacement stock.